oliversturm/dx-connect-winforms-grid-to-dotnetcore-service/README.md

 * `ConfigurationChanged` - Fires when the grid changes some relevant part of its runtime configuration in response to user interaction (for example, when the user clicks a column header to apply sorting).
 * `MoreRows` - Fires when an initial fetch operation returns a result, which indicates that more data is available.
 In this case, the grid attempts to retrieve more data rows if and when the user scrolls to the bottom of the currently loaded set of data.

-In this example, data loaded from the backend is encoded as JSON.
-The type `DataFetchResult` models the structure that is published by the backend endpoint, including the `TotalCount` property:
+In this example, the data loaded from the backend is encoded as JSON.
+The type `DataFetchResult` models the structure of the response provided by the backend endpoint, including the `TotalCount` property:

 ```csharp
 public class DataFetchResult {